Game Basics (3 out of 5)

 There are many text-based rpg games on Facebook and Goblin Wars is another game in that category.
 Players can take part in hundreds of missions for coins and experience at thee expense of energy points.
 Players can battle other Facebook players in the game by clicking on the battle screen.
 You can own property in the game to bring in additional income for your character.
 View your statistics and upgrade your attributes to make your player more powerful.
 Players need to buy pieces of gear to complete many of the missions in the game.
 Recruit your Facebook friends to join your horde and help you win more battles against other players in the game.

-Missions and Game Items
+Missions and Game Items (3 out of 5)

 As you play the game, you’ll gain access to more missions.
 Some missions require you to buy certain items such as a dagger or other weapon to complete the task.
 Other missions require the aid of a horde member which is a Facebook friend playing the game.
 From the mission screen, you can view literally hundreds of missions, which will keep the average player busy for quite some time.
 The problem with missions is that they are very boring and you’ll quickly grow tired of repeating the same tasks.
 You won’t find any graphics with your missions just a listing of the equipment you need to complete it.
 You can master missions and do multiple levels but this adds nothing to the tired game play.
 As you play, more items will appear in your inventory that you can buy to help in the competition of your missions.

 When you tire of the missions, you can of course battle other players, which is a standard in these types of text-based rpgs on the social networking site.
 This process however doesn’t add anything new to your game since the battle is over automatically with a bit of text telling you what happened.
 You can add the player to a dead zone where other players can attack them for a reward.
 The only good thing about the battles is the game sets you up with players at your level for a fair fight.
 If they happen to have more horde members, you’ll probably lose the match.

 Graphics/Sound (1 out of 5)